February 1922

 Ó Duibhir (2011), pgs 66-67

-While the violence in Belfast had subsided, James McCormack (45), a Protestant, was shot dead on his way to work.
-Also, S/Constable Hector Stewart is shot at the corner of Edlingham Street and the New Lodge Road and later dies of his wounds.
+While the violence in Belfast had subsided somewhat, on this day, James McCormack (45), a Protestant, was shot dead on his way to work.

 Churchill sets up a border commission with Northern, Southern and British representatives to monitor the situation but it never functions effectively.
 Collins protests strongly to Churchill about the mobilization of the Specials “for actions against our people in the north-east”.